byq-luo/Real-Time-Object-Detection/Readme.md

 	```
 	mkdir myProject
 	```
-2. enter a myProject directory and create virtual environment of any related name let say object_detection
+2. enter a myProject directory and create a virtual environment of any related name let say object_detection
 	```
     cd myProject
 	virtualenv object_detection